 A system image often contains a root filesystem, generated during the build, and packed in some format such as SquashFS.

 Exclude unneeded files

 A number of files can simply be emptied or excluded when creating the root filesystem image (some to optimize size, some because they are not needed).

 E.g. Tails does this:

 Beware: this can have hard to predict consequences.
-For example, Tails considered dropping even more stuff - such as the fontconfig cache -, but they’ve seen weird results and performance issues when doing so and finally discarded this idea.
+For example, Tails considered dropping even more stuff - such as the fontconfig cache -, but they’ve seen unexpected results and performance issues when doing so and finally discarded the idea.

 The build process for a system image often creates or updates files, which generates file metadata that depends on when the build is performed.